Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: RELATED WORKS

 \subsection{Knowledge Distillation}

-Knowledge distillation (KD) aims to enable a compact student model to mimic the behavior of a larger teacher model, thereby inheriting the knowledge embedded within the teacher model \cite{msd,one}.
+Knowledge distillation (KD) aims to enable a compact student model to mimic the behavior of a larger teacher model, thereby inheriting the knowledge embedded within the teacher model \cite{OFAKD, SUMMER, fdta, attentiondistillation}.
 Subsequent improvements in logits-based KD include incorporating structural information \cite{rkd} and KL divergence loss \cite{distkd} to bridge the capacity gap.
-Hao et al. \cite{OFAKD} proposes a cross-architecture method that aligns intermediate features into a logits space to distill knowledge from heterogeneous models.
-Simultaneously, methods \cite{bevdistill, distillbev} use attention mechanisms for adaptive distillation of geometric features.
+Yu et al. \cite{distilldrive} proposes a cross-architecture method that aligns intermediate features into a logits space to distill knowledge from heterogeneous models.
+Simultaneously, methods \cite{CaKDP} leverage category-aware distillation and pruning for efficient 3D object detection.
 Zhao et al. \cite{lanecmkt} propose a dual-path mechanism to transfer 3D cues from a LiDAR model to an image model.
 SparseKD \cite{sparsekd} distills knowledge into a compact student model with reduced depth, width, and input size, achieving high accuracy with less complexity.
-Therefore, we aim to distill knowledge from Transformers to Mamba by directly comparing heterogeneous features and their mappings to logit distributions from both perspectives, thereby providing global context and spatial information to the resource-efficient Mamba.
+Therefore, we aim to distill knowledge from Transformers to Mamba by directly comparing heterogeneous features and logit distributions, thereby providing global context and spatial information to the resource-efficient Mamba.

-\section{METHODOLOGY}
+\section{Methodology}